jsildura/UPC-Lookup/README.md

 2. **Enter a UPC barcode** (numbers only)
 3. **Click Search** press Enter
 4. **View results** in both panels simultaneously

-### Alternative Usage
-- **Right-click any selected numbers** on a webpage and choose "Lookup UPC" from the context menu

 ## File Structure